Kingdom of Egypt

 During the reign of King Fuad, the monarchy struggled with the Wafd Party, a broadly based nationalist political organisation strongly opposed to British influence in Egypt, and with the British themselves, who were determined to maintain their control over the Suez Canal.
 Other political forces emerging in this period included the Communist Party (1921), and the Muslim Brotherhood (1928), which eventually became a potent political and religious force.

 King Fuad died in 1936, and the throne passed to his 16-year-old son, Farouk.
 Rising nationalist sentiment in Egypt and the Sudan, and British concern following Fascist Italy's recent invasion of Abyssinia led to the Anglo-Egyptian treaty of 1936, which required the United Kingdom to withdraw all troops from Egypt proper (excluding the Sudan), except in the Suez Canal Zone (agreed to be evacuated by 1949), but permitted the return of British military personnel in the event of war.
 The Kingdom was plagued by corruption, and its subjects saw it as a puppet of the British, notwithstanding the bitter enmity between King Farouk and the United Kingdom during the Second World War, as evidenced by the Abdeen Palace incident of 1942.
 This, coupled with the defeat in the 1948 Arab–Israeli War of 1948–1949, led to the 1952 Egyptian revolution by the Free Officers Movement.
 Farouk abdicated in favour of his infant son Ahmed Fuad, who became King Fuad II.
-In 1953 the monarchy was abolished, and the Kingdom of Egypt became a republic.
+In 1953 the monarchy was abolished, and Egypt became a republic.
 The legal status of the Sudan was only resolved in 1953, when Egypt and the United Kingdom agreed that it should be granted independence in 1956.